You are here: Amoria Bond Home > Knowledge Hub > Amoria Bond in the Media > Amoria Bond named as a winner in Recruiter's Investing in Talents Awards

 Looking ahead, Daw sees the potential for artificial intelligence to personalise training & development even further.
 He foresees the day that AI will be able to look at performance metrics for individual staff, and then come up with suggestions for training.
 One example might be where a member of staff attended a lot of client meetings, but few resulted in any business.
 “The system might suggest ‘go and do some training in conducting effective meetings or how to pitch presentations’,” he says.
 He envisages taking the first step down this road “probably next year”.

-Matt Roebuck, director of Amoria Bond’s global automotive division, based in Cologne, joined the company almost to years ago after leaving university with no recruitment or sales experience.
+Matt Roebuck, Global Executive Search director, based in Cologne, joined the company almost to years ago after leaving university with no recruitment or sales experience.
 Roebuck tells Recruiter that the training, development and support he received has been an important factor in his success.
 “Not everybody is cut out to be a manager straight away, but there has been a lot of investment in me as an individual that has kept me engaged with the business and helped me develop as a leader,” he says.